Edward Hay (1761-1826)

 (Dublin: Stockdale [for the author] 1803)

-[ Click above image to enlarge in a separate window; see transcriptions and page-images - attached.]
+[ Click to enlarge image in a separate window; see transcriptions and page-images - attached.]

 [ top ]